The latest portion of the Texas Department of Transportation’s 'U.S. 380 Project' spans 10.5 miles from U.S. 77 to just west of the Dallas North Tollway in Frisco, aiming to improve mobility and safety.

 Then in 2023, traffic will be flipped and funneled to the southside of University Drive.

-Lane closures begin January 23 along the entire stretch of the project.

-Preparations are being made to reduce the speed limit from 60 to 50-miles-an-hour during the three-year-long project.
+Preparations are being made to reduce the speed limit from 60 mph to 50 mph during the three-year-long project.